 Angel Beats is the saddest anime I've watched so far.
-It's beautiful, sad, hilarious, heartbreaking and the music and emotions are amazing.
-You just get so attached to the characters and the last episode just left me there absolutely crushed.
+It's beautiful, sad, hilarious, heartbreaking, and the music and emotions are amazing.
+You just get so attached to the characters, and the last episode left me absolutely crushed.
 The way he screamed Kanade in the end literally broke my heart.
-And I just had to watch it to the very last second to see if he disappears too.
+I just had to watch it to the very last second to see if he disappears too.

-After the ending credits, they showed a clip where when they get their 2nd lives, it shows Yuzuru passes by a girl (Tachibana) with a hoodie over her head and he passes by her, the girl starts humming a song that was from a band when they were dead that she and Yuzuru liked.
-Yuzuru hears, pauses, the turns around and sees the girl start to walks the opposite way that he was going.
-So then Yuzuru runs to the girl and reaches his hand out and the whole series ended with his hand an inch away from her shoulder.
+After the ending credits, they showed a clip where, in their second lives, Yuzuru passes by a girl (Tachibana) with a hoodie over her head.
+As he passes by her, the girl starts humming a song that was from a band they both liked when they were dead.
+Yuzuru hears, pauses, then turns around and sees the girl start to walk the opposite way he was going.
+Yuzuru then runs to the girl and reaches his hand out, and the whole series ended with his hand an inch away from her shoulder.

 He and his friend Yohei Sunohara spend most of their time skipping school and pranking other students.

 Things change however when he meets a girl, Nagisa Furukawa... read more

 Let me just say for the record that I have a heart of stone, and none of the other anime on this list, nor any other anime ever, has gotten me to cry.
 However, in Clannad After Story, I was bawling like a little child.
 No other show, book, movie, video, or anything else has ever made me cry so hard - except for maybe a couple of Thai Life Insurance videos, haha.
 The story is deeply grounded in family values, and it genuinely shows you what emotions feel like.
 You will never truly connect with any other character or anime as you will with Clannad After Story.
 If you don't mind the emotional rollercoaster, Clannad After Story is the most beautiful, heart-meltingly sweet anime I have ever seen, and I urge you to watch it.